Mark Knight (cartoonist): Career

-In September 2018, after tennis player Serena Williams was penalized for code violations during the 2018 US Open, Knight created a cartoon depicting Williams with exaggerated, masculine features and red lips reminiscent of racist caricatures of the 19th and 20th century.
-Knight was also criticized because Williams' opponent in the match was Naomi Osaka, a Japanese-Haitian, but the cartoon depicted Williams’ opponent as a blonde white woman.
-Knight and the Herald Sun defended the caricature as depicting Williams' behaviour and having nothing to do with race, and Knight said he knew nothing of the Jim Crow period or drawings.
-A day later, the Herald Sun reprinted the caricature on the front page with the headline "Welcome to PC World".
+In September 2018, after tennis player Serena Williams was penalised for code violations during the 2018 US Open, Knight created a cartoon depicting Williams with exaggerated, masculine features and red lips reminiscent of racist caricatures of the 19th and 20th century.
+Knight was also criticised because Williams' opponent in the match was Naomi Osaka, a Japanese-Haitian, but the cartoon depicted Osaka as a blonde white woman.
+Knight and the Herald Sun defended the caricature as depicting Williams' behaviour and having nothing to do with race.
+Knight said he knew nothing of the Jim Crow period or drawings.
+A day later, the Herald Sun reprinted the cartoon on the front page with the headline "Welcome to PC World".
 After receiving several complaints, the Australian Press Council ruled in February 2019 that the cartoon did not breach its media standards.

 Awards

 Knight won a Quill Award for Best Cartoon in 2001 from the Melbourne Press Club.
 In 2005, he won a Gold Quill Award from the Melbourne Press Club for the best cartoon of the year.

 He was named The Age Cartoonist of the Year at the 22nd annual Stan Cross Awards ceremony on 4 November 2007.
 His other accolades include awards in the categories Single Gag (2003) and Editorial (1995, 2006).

 In 2004, Knight was also presented with a Walkley Award for his cartoon named "Benefits of a Bedtime Story".

 In 2003, he received an award as part of the Australian Comedy Awards in the visual category for Outstanding Cartoonist as well as another Walkley Award.